Curtis Institute of Music: Field Concert Hall

 Field Concert Hall is a 240-seat auditorium with facilities for both video and audio recording.
 The venue is used for weekly student recitals, faculty and alumni concerts, master classes, and recording sessions.
-It also houses a 5-manual, 116-rank Aeolian-Skinner organ.
+It also houses a 4-manual, 73-rank Dobson Organ, Opus 100.

 Rock Resource Center

 The Rock Resource Center of the Curtis Institute of Music contains more than 100,000 music scores, books, and recordings for study and performance.
 Comprising the John de Lancie Library and the Curtis Archives, the Rock Resource Center’s mission is to: provide Curtis students, faculty, and staff with the best possible collection of printed music, books, periodicals, recordings, and electronic resources needed to fulfill the school's mission; promote the Rock Resource Center's holdings through forward thinking and open patron service; and preserve and make Curtis’s past accessible to the greater Curtis community.
 The Curtis Archives comprises largely unpublished materials whose value derives from its collection by, ownership of, or relation to, a Curtis-affiliated individual.
 Non-Curtis collections of published and unpublished materials, as well as published materials by anyone (Curtis-related or not), can be found in Special Collections.
 Official Curtis recordings are part of the library collection.